-According to Google, an average person switch between an average of three devices to complete a task.
+According to Google, an average person switches between an average of three devices to complete a task.
 And they use over 10 channels to communicate with businesses.

-So, it's easy to say: omnichannel personalization is one of the next big things in customer experience.
+So, it's easy to say that: omnichannel personalization is one of the next big things in customer experience.